IRAN: THE BORDER LANDS

 The Persians never recovered Cilicia: it was one of the territories coveted by Ptolemy, presumably to protect his acquisition of Cyprus, but it eventually became a somewhat neglected corner of the Seleucid empire.
 The coast became a stronghold for pirates, who were sufficiently well-organised to arrange kidnappings and disrupt trade and communications in the entire eastern Mediterranean for decades.
 It became part of the expanded "Greater Armenia" of Tigranes in 83 BC.
 But his empire was not to last.
 The Roman general Pompey, given unprecedented personal power by the Romans, was able to destroy the pirates in 67 BC.
 Tigranes and his ally Mithradates of Pontus were eventually crushed by the Romans, and the whole of Cilicia became a Roman province (part of it already was after earlier moves against the pirate menace).
 Cyprus was annexed from Ptolemaic Egypt and became part of the province - in time to receive its most celebrated governor, the Roman man-of-letters Marcus Cicero.
 He spent much of his time there trying to fob off a young friend who was pestering him to send him some panthers to make a splash in the Games he was organising in Rome.

 Cilicia remained part of the Roman empire - and then of the Byzantine - until the Arab conquest.
-It was settled by Armenian refugees, encouraged by Byzantium, from the Seljuq invasions (1071 - Battle of Manzikert), and became an independent Christian kingdom looking for support from Europe, and allying with Mongol Il-Khans against the Egypt-based Mamluks, who eventually conquered them.
+It was settled by Armenian refugees, entering a vacuum caused by the defeat of Byzantium by the Seljuq Turks in 1071 at the Battle of Manzikert, and became an independent Christian kingdom looking for support from Europe, and allying with Mongol Il-Khans against the Egypt-based Mamluks, who eventually conquered them.
 The elite became refugees once again, after Timur's invasion - but an Armenian population survived until the massacre of 1909, and their final diaspora.